L.K. Technology Collaborates With Nezha Motors To Introduce The World's First 20,000-Ton Giga Press

 Hashtag: #LKTechnology

-About Nezha Motors Ne Zha focuses on the mass market, and will launch a number of models of different classes at the pace of a new car each year, based on a well-crafted new pure EV exclusive platform covering A0-B class market.
-Currently, Ne Zha has launched certain models such as Ne Zha S, Ne GT, Ne U-II and Ne Zha V. Ne Zha automobile's vision is to "make high-quality smart EVs reach."
-Adhering to the brand mission of "a paid-up dream man", the Group will take "car-making for the people" as the original intention and "science and technology flattening" as the brand value, focus on products and forward-looking technologies, promote the continuous evolution of EV, and lead the future development trend of science and technology.
+Ne Zha focuses on the mass market, and will launch a number of models of different classes at the pace of a new car each year, based on a well-crafted new pure EV exclusive platform covering A0-B class market.
+Currently, Ne Zha has launched certain models such as Ne Zha S, Ne GT, Ne U-? and Ne Zha V. Ne Zha automobile's vision is to 'make high-quality smart EVs reach.'
+Adhering to the brand mission of 'a paid-up dream man', the Group will take 'car-making for the people' as the original intention and 'science and technology flattening' as the brand value, focus on products and forward-looking technologies, promote the continuous evolution of EV, and lead the future development trend of science and technology.

 Legal Disclaimer: